emcon33/ARO_Links/README.md

 # Azure Red Hat Openshift ARO Public Links Document
-#by Andrew Grimes, thsi is my own effort an unnofficial
+#by Andrew Grimes, this is my own effort and unnofficial
 #These are links to help with documentation and resources for the joint Red Had and Microsoft Azure managed service based on OpenShift.

-Joint Value Statement:
+Microsoft and Red Hat "Turnkey" Application Platform
 <p align="left">
   <a href="#"><img src="./sample.jpg" width="600"></a> <br />
   <em>